nigelhorne/Geo-Coder-Free/README.md

 Lots of lookups fail at the moment.

 The openaddresses.io code has yet to be compeleted.
 There are die()s where the code path has yet to be written.

 The MaxMind data only contains cities.
 The openaddresses data doesn't cover the globe.

+Can't parse and handle "London, England".

+Openaddresses look up is slow.
+If you rebuild the csv databases as SQLite it will be much quicker.
+This should work, but I haven't tested it yet.

 # SEE ALSO